pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## consent consented (id) (reg)
 * He should have consented to her offer.
 * They should have received consent by now.
+* I consented to the examination.
+* * I consented to the terms and conditions of the agreement..

 ## consider considered (d) (reg)
 * You might consider moving the candles away from the Christmas tree!